-Habitual Traffic Offender (HTO)- an experienced Florida Habitual Traffic Offender attorney may be able to set aside your HTO and five-year driver’s license revocation to get you back on the road legally, but we luckily have the drive legal again program.
+An experienced Florida Habitual Traffic Offender attorney may be able to set aside your HTO status and five-year driver’s license revocation to get you back on the road legally.
 We all know in the Tampa Bay Area if you are going to get to work, medical appointments and school, you need to be driving.
-If you risk doing it without your valid driver’s ID, you run the risk of arrest, fines, court costs, incarceration and having your vehicle impounded.
+If you risk doing it without a valid driver’s license, you run the risk of arrest, fines, court costs, incarceration and having your vehicle impounded.
 Even if you can get a hardship you will pay costly insurance rates without getting the HTO set aside.

 Failing to pay outstanding tickets may also lead to a suspension of your Florida driver’s license and you risk being sent to collections.
 Reinstatement fees are costly and the penalties are severe if you are caught driving in Florida without a valid Florida driver’s license.
 If you are convicted of driving on a suspended license three times within a five year period you will become a Habitual Traffic Offender, lose your Florida driving privileges for five years, and face up to five years in prison.
 Be sure to use the drive legal again program before making inappropriate choices.